Elizabeth Garrett: Career at the University of Southern California

-Garrett began her tenure at the University of Southern California in 2003 as the Frances R. and John J. Duggan Professor of Law and Vice Provost.
 Between 2010 and 2015, Garrett served as Provost and Senior Vice President for Academic Affairs, USC's second-ranking officer under USC President C. L. Max Nikias.
 As provost, she proved a superb administrator with a complex portfolio.
 In addition to serving as a professor in the USC Gould School of Law, Garrett oversaw the Dornsife College of Letters, Arts and Sciences, as well as the Keck School of Medicine of USC.
 She also hired Provost Professors and founded the Provost's Postdoctoral Scholars Program in the Humanities.
 Over the course of two years, Garrett formed The USC Strategic Vision: Matching Deeds to Ambitions, which the Board of Trustees accepted in December 2011.

 President of Cornell University

 On September 30, 2014, Cornell University's Board of Trustees unanimously elected Garrett as the 13th president of Cornell University.
 The university's search for a president began when incumbent president David J. Skorton announced in March 2014 that he would be leaving Cornell on June 30, 2015, to become the next secretary of the Smithsonian Institution.
 She was selected after a six-month search in which some two hundred candidates were considered.
 Garrett was the first woman selected to lead Cornell University.